MChloe-X/cryosieve-video/tutorial_video_script.md

 【这些介绍部分没有操作是空镜头，要录视频的话，大家有没有好的建议呀？】
 Cryo-electron microscopy (cryo-EM) is widely used to determine near atomic resolution structures of biological macromolecules.
 Due to the extremely low signal-to-noise ratio, cryo-EM relies on averaging many images.
 ### Problem
-However, a crucial question remains unanswered: how close can we get to the minimum number of particles required to reach a specific resolution in practice, which has impeded progress in understanding sample behavior and the performance of sample preparation methods.
+However, a crucial question remains unanswered: how close can we get to the minimum number of particles required to reach a specific resolution in practice.

 ### CryoSieve
-CryoSieve, a new iterative particle sorting and/or sieving method, was developed to solve this problem.
+CryoSieve, a new iterative particle sorting method, was developed to solve this problem.

 Extensive experiments demonstrate that CryoSieve outperforms other cryo-EM particle sorting algorithms, showing that most particles are unnecessary in final stacks.
 The minority of particles remaining in the final stacks yield superior high-resolution amplitude in reconstructed density maps, sometimes even approaching the theoretical limit.

-【CryoSieve是一个对final stack中的颗粒进行排序、筛选的算法，可以在保持分辨率的条件下筛掉一大半的颗粒。】[是对所有的final stack都可以做到吗]
 ### Principle && Function
 To achieve this, CryoSieve employs an iterative approach, alternating between two key steps: 3D reconstruction and particle selection.
 In each iteration, the algorithm systematically evaluates the particles and eliminates those that are deemed futile, then a cryo-EM single-paritcle reconstruction software selected by the user will be used to reconstruct a new density map with the retained particle images, which is then used in the subsequent iteration.
 To determine which particles should be kept and which should be screened, we developed a CryoSieve score.
 The CryoSieve score estimates the similarity between a particle and a reference projection above a given frequency.
 A higher CryoSieve score indicates that the particle and the reference projection share a higher proportion of signal energy, indicating better particle quality.

-1. In conclusion, CryoSieve is a powerful software that has the potential to establish a metric for the quantitative evaluation of various sample preparation techniques.
-By providing a robust framework, CryoSieve empowers researchers to optimize sample preparation methods and drive advancements in cryo-EM.
-2. In conclusion, CryoSieve is a powerful software that offers a range of potential applications in cryo-electron microscopy. (improve resolution, enhance amplitude; pick only best particles for subsequent compution-heavy process like symmetry-expension; quantitively jedge variables in sample preparation)
+In conclusion, CryoSieve is a powerful software that offers a range of potential applications in cryo-electron microscopy.
+It can improve resolution and enhance amplitude in reconstructed density maps.
+It allows for the selection of only the best particles for computationally intensive processes such as symmetry expansion.
+Additionally, CryoSieve can quantitatively assess variables in sample preparation, providing valuable insights for optimizing experimental conditions.

-【cmj：这一段留下1和2其中一个，2中需要把ppt上的三点衔接起来】
 ## EP2 Start CryoSieve
 ### Guide
 If you are highly interested in our software and would like to start using it yourself, please continue reading as I will guide you through the installation and usage of CryoSieve. *展示所需条件截图，不做详细说明*